PriyeshV/HOPF/README.md

 Model Parameters

-    1> propagation model with 'propModel' (basis)
+    1> propagation model with 'propModel' | 'propagation' is used in HOPF paper; other basis/models can be chosen
-    2> graph kernel with 'aggKernel'
-    3> number of hops with 'max_depth'
+    2> graph kernel with 'aggKernel' | 'simple' is used in NIP Kernel 3> number of hops with 'max_depth'
-    4> node features with 'node_features'
-    5> neighbor features with 'neighbor_features'
-    6> layer dimensions with 'dims'
+    4> node features with 'node_features' | 'x' is used in NIP Kernel 5> neighbor features with 'neighbor_features' | 'h' is used in NIP Kernel 6> layer dimensions with 'dims'
     7> skip Connections with 'skip_connectons'
-    8> shared node and neeighbor weights with 'shared_weights' 9> number of HOPF iterations with 'max_outer'
-    10> number of neighbors at each layer with 'neighbors' ...
+    8> shared node and neeighbor weights with 'shared_weights' | 0: no shared weights in NIP Kernel 9> number of HOPF iterations with 'max_outer' | 5: for I-NIP model 10> number of neighbors at each layer with 'neighbors' ...